goldnarms/IconWiki/Dependencies.md

 ### Middleware
 #### [connect-assetmanager](https://github.com/mape/connect-assetmanager)
 This middleware is used to bundle, minify, compile LESS and run various other tasks on the Javascript and CSS that is served to the client.
-The bundles are defined in the ~/config/assets.js file.
+The bundles are defined in the _~/config/assets.js file_.
 Post manipulate handlers from [connect-assetmanager-handlers](https://github.com/mape/connect-assetmanager-handlers) are used for the actual minification, LESS compilation, etc.

 ## Client App